 That money—about a fifth of the municipal budget—should go to employing City residents instead.

 Instead of sending cops to stand around at street fairs, hire people from the neighborhood to keep an eye on things.
 Instead of paying out $750,000 in overtime to have police follow protesters around, pay City residents to do that same work.
-Instead of having cops sit in their cars looking for Black drivers to harass, hire people to watch the intersections in their own neighborhoods and ticket people for running the stop sign.
+Instead of having cops harass Black drivers as part of the ‘war on drugs,’ hire people to watch the intersections in their own neighborhoods and ticket people for running the stop sign.

 A third of the City is poor.
 People need work.
 City Hall has the money and the need to employ a lot of them, but instead it’s sending its money out to Camillus and Salina and Manlius.
 Enough.
 Fire those suburban police officers and hire City residents to do the same work.